materials-marketplace/user-docs/docs/source/apps/quickstart.md

 1. **Application registration.** Registering an application on the platform means telling the MarketPlace how to reach your application and the capabilities you have decided to implement.
 Check the [registration](./registration) page for a detailed description of the process.

-   - **Firewall protected applications.** In case the application is firewall-protected, the MarketPlace provides a built-in message broker to enable the commination in that case.
+   - **Firewall-protected applications.** In case the application is firewall-protected, the MarketPlace provides a built-in message broker to enable the commination in that case.
 Learn [here](./message_broker) more about it.
    - **App dependency.** Some applications require other applications in order to run.
 Read [here](./sub_apps.md) more about such cases.<br><br>

 1. **Interacting with the application.** Apart from the swagger viewer presented in the application registration, the Marketplace also offers a Python library that can be used to communicate with registered applications.
 More information is available [here](../../jupyter/sdk).<br><br>